MachineLemonade/docs/docs/cli-getting-started.md

 ### Logs & Docker Containers

+The Astronomer CLI runs docker-compose under the hood (and uses [this template](https://github.com/astronomer/astro-cli/blob/master/airflow/include/composeyml.go) to start up).
 Since everything is hidden away in Docker containers, you won't see webserver and scheduler logs in the terminal by default.

 To see scheduler logs on your local docker container, run: